yetzt/tileblaster/docs/config.md

 #### `convert`

-Convert raster tiles to differen Formats.
+Convert raster tiles to `png` or `jpeg` while keeping the tile path.
-The resulting tile with the smallest size becomes the main tile.

 ``` js
 {